JieXfmri14/Marmoset_CFD/README.md

 We only provide  the demo dataset (3 subjects) to perform the calculations described in the paper.
 Original awake marmosets MRI datasets from the [Marmoset Brain Mapping](www.marmosetbrainmapping.org/data.html).
 Original human rs-fMRI data from HCP the [Human Connectome Project](https://db.humanconnectome.org/).
 Please consult the link for detailed information about access, licensing, and terms and conditions of usage.

-The code for spatial autocorrelation correction can be implemented through the brainSMASH software (https://github.com/murraylab/brainsmash).
+The code for spatial autocorrelation-preserving surrogate brain maps can be implemented through the brainSMASH toolbox (https://github.com/murraylab/brainsmash).

 The code for gradient analysis and the Moran spectral randomization can be performed via BrainSpace (http://github.com/MICA-MNI/BrainSpace).